rasmuswiegman/domaintool/README.md

     -  Please for any improvements or other suggestions, create an issue or send an email..

-Python script to gather information, regarding domains in a list
+Python script to gather information, regarding domains

 Usage domaintool.py